CL614/frameworks_and_languages_module/technical_report.md

     <button data-action="Create_Item">Create Item</button>
 </form>
 ```
-HTML forms provide a standardized and versatile way to collect, process and interact with user input, by incorporating all fields under one form we can ensure that we can handle data as objects and not independent variables.
-In doing this we remove the need for formatting data and ensure data can be validatted at the point of input
+HTML forms offer a standardized and versatile mechanism for collecting and processing user input.
+By consolidating all relevant fields under a single form, we can handle data as cohesive objects rather than independent variables.
+This approach eliminates the need for formatting data, promoting consistency and simplifying data handling.
+Additionally, grouping fields within a form facilitates the implementation of centralized validation processes at the point of input.
+By structuring data in this way, the form becomes a more cohesive and manageable unit, enhancing the efficiency and reliability of the data collection and validation processes within the application.
 https://vuejs.org/guide/essentials/forms